 And if you’ve been toying with the idea of making homemade cornbread, take a look at my recipe.
 It’s one of the most popular recipes on my site.

 And if you’re a soup fanatic like we are here on the ranch, you won’t want to miss my Soup Category.
 You’ll find lots of delicious soup recipes.
-Including the most popular on my site, Anthony Bourdain’s New Mexico Beef Chili Recipe.
+Including the most popular bean soups on my site, Anthony Bourdain’s New Mexico Beef Chili Recipe.

 Equipment